 Linguistic Research Benefits: case studies

 Federal funding for linguistic research is important--not just for linguists, but for anyone interested in helping people to better understand and communicate with each other.
+Our two-page Issue Brief (pdf) is a good informational handout to use when communicating with policy makers on these topics.

 The following are but a few examples of the benefits of federally-funded linguistic research: